aquarion-ai/aquarion-libtts/README.md

   used in this project for non-Python dev tools and bootstrapping.
 - On first run, `devbox shell` will download and install all the needed system tools for the environment
-- pre-commit is a tool for running certain checks and fixes on the code before commits and/or pushes.
 - On the first run, `init` will download and install the base Python version, needed commands, hooks, etc.
+- pre-commit is a tool for running certain checks and fixes on the code before commits and/or pushes.  `check dep all` runs those hooks on all files.
 - **NOTE:** No commit, push or pull request should or will be accepted unless all pre-commit and pre-push hooks pass.
 No exceptions!
 - Hatch is a tool for managing dependencies, builds, virtual environments and Python